m30ws/graphing/README.md

 ### Main program

-To compile simply use `make` with no args.
+To compile the program simply use `make` with no args.
+If you are on Windows and are unable to run GNU make, refer to `makewin.bat`.

 You can also compile the code and run a sample python program that simulates a UDP server receiving data and forwards it to the compiled program in real-time.
 ```console